 This is part 4 of a series on the Crus of Beaujolais.
 You can read our introductory post to get a better feel for the Beaujolais Crus as a whole.

 Now we take on Fleurie.

-Fleurie sits between Moulin-a-Vent and Chiroubles, and it is not a bad idea to think of Fleurie as being a cross between its two neighbors.
-At the eastern edge of Fleurie, in fact, Fleurie has some of the manganese soils that are found in Moulin-a-Vent, adding depth and weight to the wine.
-But Chiroubles also lends it some of its charming, forward, and more floral elements.
+Fleurie sits between Moulin-à-Vent and Chiroubles, and it is not a bad idea to think of Fleurie as being a cross between its two neighbors.
+At the eastern edge of Fleurie, in fact, Fleurie’s pink granite soils are flecked with some of the manganese that is found in Moulin-à-Vent, adding depth and weight to the wine (you can see this in the Roillette wines, discussed below).
+But Chiroubles also lends some of its charming, forward, and more floral elements.

 Fleurie seems somewhat related to the French word “fleur,” for flower, and it is that floral element that you get in Fleurie that really is its signature flavor.
 Most people smell violets, in particular, but I think there is some variation.
 In any case, with some experience, Fleurie is one of the easier Crus to spot in a blind tasting, and it is surely this floral quality that gives it away.

 In my first edition of this blog post, I wrote “Although Fleurie’s roster of producers is not at the level of Morgon’s, it is by no means bad!”
 Seven years later, the case can be made that the roster has improved so much in Fleurie that it is now Morgon’s equal.
 Since 2013, we’ve had at least three new high-quality producers emerge, and we’ve had one old-school producer who has been around for a while emerge on the U.S. scene.
 All of these are included in this updated post below.